INFORMATION NEEDED TO FILE A LOCATE REQUEST

 Remarks: Any additional useful information.
 The approximate size of the lot, the distance the work will take place off of the road, or road name changes are some examples of useful remarks.

-ALL OF THIS INFORMATION NEEDS TO BE PROVIDED WHETHER YOU ARE CALLING DIGGERS HOTLINE, FILING ONLINE OR USING REMOTE ENTRY.
+ALL OF THIS INFORMATION NEEDS TO BE PROVIDED WHETHER YOU ARE CALLING DIGGERS HOTLINE OR FILING ONLINE.